piotrmurach/finite_machine/README.md

 The **FiniteMachine** offers few ways to transition out of any state.
 This is particularly useful when the machine already defines many states.

-You can use `any_state` for the name of the state, for instance:
+You can use `any_state` as the name for a given state, for instance:

 ```ruby
 event :run, from: any_state, to: :green